You can find a web-version of this README here: https://open-credentialing-initiative.github.io/getting-started

 VRS are cloud-based, multi-tenant solutions that are integrated with the systems of wholesale distributors (WHO) and manufacturers (MAN).
 To allow a seamless exchange of PI verification messages between WHO, MAN, and VRS providers, the industry adopted the GS1 Lightweight Messaging Standard as a communication protocol.

-When a salable return arrives at the warehouse of a wholesaler, the 2D DataMatrix of each individual package needs to be scanned.
+When a saleable return arrives at the warehouse of a wholesaler, the 2D DataMatrix of each individual package needs to be scanned.
 After scanning, the Wholesaler sends a PI verification request (VR) to their VRS provider.
 The VRS then determines a routing path by looking up a service endpoint URL and forwarding the PI request using a Look-up Table and Routing Service Network (e.g. MediLedger) to the Manufacturer’s VRS provider.
 The Manufacturer VRS queries PI data within the Manufacturer system and then sends a PI verification request response (VR/R) back to the wholesale distributor.

 The Look-up Table and Routing Service Network store and maintain look-up data for mapping any sGTIN to the service endpoint of the relevant MANs.